wildme/scripts/README.md

-# scripts
+# Python scripts
-This directory contanins Python scripts I wrote for personal use.
+This project contanins my script files I wrote for personal use.